thewilsonator/thewilsonator.github.io/_posts/2016-03-28-better-vulkan-bindings.markdown

 Goals
 -----

-While automatically generating 100% of it is nice in theory, in order to minimise the number of special cases (and there are a lot) we will be doing some manual adjustments at the end as well as spitting the generated code through [dfmt].
+While automatically generating 100% of it is nice in theory, in order to minimise the number of special cases (and there are a lot) we will be doing some manual adjustments at the end as well as spitting the generated code through [dfmt](https://github.com/Hackerpilot/dfmt) to make the code readable.
 In my code I included some rudimentary indentation code for the ease of debugging which I will leave out for here.

 But first what do I mean by an idiomatic D API?